 The Tempo Matching display area provides a helpful tool for beat matching.
 Scratch Live detects the beats within the track, and places a row of orange peaks (for the track on the left side) above a row of blue peaks (for the track on the right side) in the Tempo Matching display area.
 When the two tracks are matched to the same tempo, the peaks will line up.
-The tempo display is aligned with the beginning of the bar, so the peaks keep their relative position as the track plays.
-This display does not show the relative timing of the beats, only the tempos of the tracks.
-The peaks will still line up when the tracks are playing at the same tempo, but are out of sync.
+Note that the tempo display is aligned with the beginning of the bar, so the peaks keep their relative position as the track plays.
+This display does not show the relative timing of the beats, only the track tempos.
+The peaks still line up when the tracks are at the same tempo, but are out of sync.